euro-hpc-pl/SpinGlassPEPS.jl/docs/src/algorithm.md

 ```math
     p(\underline{x}_{\bar{N}}) = \frac{1}{Z} \exp{(-\beta H(\underline{x}_{\bar{N}}))}
 ```
 where $Z$ is a partition function and $\beta$ is inverse temperature.
-Once the PEPS tensor network is constructed, the probability distribution can be obtained by approximately contracting the tensor network, which is described in more details in subsection Tensor network contractions for optimization problems (TODO: link).
+Once the PEPS tensor network is constructed, the probability distribution can be obtained by approximately contracting the tensor network, which is described in more details in subsection [Tensor network contractions for optimization problems](#Tensor-network-contractions-for-optimization-problems).
 Subsequently, we select only the configurations with the highest marginal probabilities
 ```math
     p(\underline{x}_{n+1}) = p(x_{n+1} | \underline{x}_{n}) \times p(\underline{x}_{n})